We-Gold/ds-501-cs4-public/README.md

 You can select the python interpreter from `.venv` in VSCode, and then run the code in the terminal.

 Use `uv add <package>` to add a new package to the project.
 This is preferred to using pip directly.

+# Usage

+Run `uv run python main.py` to run the project.
+This will run the main.py file in the current directory.